 - Consumers have three days to cancel their agreement without reason or penalty.

 It’s crucial to know and understand the implications of these rules before working with a credit repair service.
 If a company bends or breaks any of these laws, don’t engage their services.
-Instead, consider reporting them to the FTC.
+In fact, it’s probably worth reporting them to the FTC.

 Is a Credit Repair Service Worth It?